wayanjimmy/notebook/focusing.md

 -	If my mind wanders and avoids doing the task, take a walk and do some exercise.
 -	Ship early.
 Get feedback and iterate on it.
 Repeat.
 -	Never sit for too long.
+-	Don't overthink things.
+Clear up any confusions.
+Don't be stuck.
+Ask for help.

 Travel
 ------